Our services include the analysis of organic carbon in potable water supplies, waste waters, and saline samples.

 Low Level Saline DOC/TOC - Seawater samples with low turbidity.

-DOC and TOC can be measured in seawater samples by using an especially modified persulphate oxidation method.
-Limit of reporting for this method is 0.5mg/L, again with an upper limit of 20mg/L before dilution.
+DOC and TOC can be measured in seawater samples by using a specially modified persulphate oxidation method.
+Limit of Reporting for this method is 0.5mg/L, again with an upper limit of 20mg/L before dilution.
 Seawater samples with high turbidity can be analysed by the combustion method.

 High Level DOC/TOC - Waste samples typically with high turbidity.